Voices of the Dead

 Rose: I guess so.

-It's worth noting that while Rose visits Neet and the game has her automatically return to Deningrad with Luanna, the party itself is never required to go to Neet in order to advance the story.
-To the group, and thus to Dart, Neet is an optional location, even though the group is aware that Mille Seseau is the country where Dart was born.
-In a way, the game does draw attention to Neet being optional by placing a sidequest item there that can only be picked up if you deliberately head to Neet with the group; there's no extra scene, but it's noteworthy because Rose cannot pick up the item while she's visiting Neet.
+It’s worth noting that while Rose visits Neet and the game has her automatically return to Deningrad with Luanna, the party itself is never required to go to Neet in order to advance the story.
+To the group, and thus to Dart, Neet is an optional location, even though they are aware that Mille Seseau is the country where Dart was born.
+In a way, the game does draw attention to Neet being optional by placing a sidequest item there that can only be picked up if you deliberately head to Neet with the group.
+There’s no extra scene, but it’s noteworthy because Rose cannot pick up the item while she’s visiting Neet.

-Fort Magrad is an optional area close to the end of disc 3; it can be visited by taking a detour while traversing the Snowfield on the way to the ruins of Capital Vellweb.
-While there, Rose not just explains the place's historical significance to Dart, but also has several flashbacks of Emperor Diaz and Zieg.
-In fact, she is so lost in her memories that Dart ends up calling out to her several times to pull her back to the present.
+Fort Magrad is an optional area close to the end of Disc 3.
+It can be visited by taking a detour while traversing the Snowfield on the way to the ruins of Capital Vellweb.
+While there, Rose not just explains the place’s historical significance to Dart, but also has several flashbacks of Emperor Diaz and Zieg.
+In fact, she is so lost in her memories that Dart ends up calling out to her multiple times to pull her back to the present.
 When they reach the court area, Rose kneels down in front of something that looks like a war monument.
 Shortly afterwards, the sword stuck in the monument springs to life, assumes the shape of a living armour, and attacks Dart and Rose.

-The Polter Armor is an agglomeration of souls of the soldiers who died in the Dragon Campaign, which are now reacting to the reappearance of Dragoons.
-Given the information on Fort Magrad, they must have been the Human soldiers fighting under Emperor Diaz, making them the Dragoons' allies during the ancient war, which begs the question why they're attacking Dragoons – and Rose, who fought at their side.
-It's possible that these souls haven't been able to find peace, and, restless as they have become, begrudge Rose for still being alive when they all have fallen.
+The Polter Armor is an agglomeration of souls of the soldiers who fell in the Dragon Campaign, which are now reacting to the reappearance of Dragoons.
+Given the information on Fort Magrad, they must have been the Human soldiers fighting under Emperor Diaz, making them the Dragoons’ allies during the ancient war, which begs the question why they’re attacking Dragoons — and Rose, who fought at their side.
+It’s possible that these souls haven’t been able to find peace, and, restless as they have become, begrudge Rose for still being alive.
 The party leaves after beating this optional boss and thus possibly laying those souls to rest, Rose parting with the words: